 Advised a leading Private Equity House in obtaining unconditional merger clearance from the European Commission in relation to the combination of two entertainment groups, creating the second largest visitor attraction business in the world.

 Advised a leading European dairy cooperative, in relation to its acquisition of a UK dairy cooperative.
 The merger was cleared by the European Commission subject to a divestment.

-Seconded to the NHS Cooperation and Competition Panel (now, part of Monitor), advising on the introduction of a competition law regime to the UK National Health Service.
+Seconded to the NHS Cooperation and Competition Panel (then, Monitor), advising on the introduction of a competition law regime to the UK National Health Service (NHS).

 Advised on merger clearances in relation to the creation of the largest global aluminium producer, and subsequently advised on multi-jurisdictional filings regarding its acquisition of an interest in a producer active on other commodities markets.